Soft Augmentation for Image Classification: Related Work

 \subsection{Learning from Soft Targets}

-While minimizing the cross entropy loss between model logits and hard one-hot targets remains the go-to recipe for supervised classification training, learning from soft target emerges in many lines of research.
+While minimizing the cross entropy loss between model logits and hard one-hot targets remains the go-to recipe for supervised classification training, learning with \emph{soft} targets has emerged in many lines of research.
 Label Smoothing~\cite{label_smoothing, label_smoothing_when} is a straightforward method which applies a fixed smoothing (softening) factor $\alpha$ to the hard one-hot classification target.
 The motivation is that label smoothing prevents the model from becoming over-confident.
 M{\"u}ller \etal~\cite{label_smoothing_when} shows that label smoothing is related to knowledge distillation~\cite{hinton2015distilling}, where a student model learns the soft distribution of a (typically) larger teacher model.

 A related line of research~\cite{zhang2017mixup,yun2019cutmix} focuses on regularizing how a model interpolates between samples by linearly mixing two or more samples and linearly softening the resulting learning targets.
 Mixing can be in the form of per-pixel blending~\cite{zhang2017mixup} or patch-level recombination~\cite{yun2019cutmix}.